spadi-alliance/ug-cirasame/docs/index.md

 **2024.6.4**

-* Descriptions for Hardware, synchronization, firmware, software, and practical usage
+* Descriptions for Hardware, firmware, software, and practical usage

+**2024.11.13**

+* Descriptions for CitirocControlSoft in the software section